fabloc/nl2sql-bigquery/installation_scripts/tutorial.md

   - Cloud Run Admin
   - Compute Engine Admin

+Additionally, the following organization policy must not be enforced:
+- constraints/sql.restrictAuthorizedNetworks (disable or add the IP address of the computer running the initialization in the authorized networks) - This organization policy can be re-enforced after the setup is complete

 You can assign missing roles or view your current permissions [here](https://console.cloud.google.com/iam-admin/iam)

 (Optional) If you are not executing this using cloud shell you will need to install the following: